ManikantaSanjay/load_tester/README.md

 - Worker Node (worker.py): Connects to the master node, receives configuration, and performs the load testing as per the received parameters.

-- HTTP Client (http_client.py): Provides asynchronous HTTP request functionalities, supporting various methods like GET, POST, PUT, etc.

-- Load Tester (load_tester.py): Orchestrates the setup and execution of load tests using the configurations provided by the master.

-- Load Patterns (load_patterns.py): Defines various load patterns such as steady, spike, and periodic spikes.

-- Utilities (utils.py): Contains utility functions like calculating and displaying results.
+- Config.json: This file contains the different load distributions that the http connection needs to be tested upon.

 ### Navigate to the Project Directory

 Assuming your scripts are in a folder named beta_distributed within your main project directory, you can navigate to this folder using the following command:

-bash

 ```
-cd path/to/your/project/beta_distributed
+cd ./beta_distributed
 ```

-Replace path/to/your/project/ with the actual path where your project is located on your system.

-## Run the Master Node
+### Run the Master Node

 Once inside the correct folder, you can start the master node with the appropriate command.
 If you're using a config.json file to specify the configurations for your load tests, make sure it's accessible within this directory or specify the correct path to it:

-bash

 ```
 python master.py --host 0.0.0.0 --port 8888 --config config.json